Czerniaków: History

-In 1865, in an oxbow lake of Vistula river, was opened the Czerniaków Harbour.
-Untin 1965, there operated a shipyard.
-In 1886, nearby was also opened the River Pumps Station, a water-pumping facility of new municipal waterworks systems.
-It pumped water from the Vistula River to be transported to the Warsaw Water Filters.
-In 1928, next to it was also formed the Czerniaków Waste Pond, used for the disposal of water pollutants.
+In 1865, the Czerniaków Harbour was opened on an oxbow lake of Vistula river, and until 1965, it housed a shipyard.
+In 1886, the River Pumps Station, a water-pumping facility of new municipal waterworks systems operated nearby.
+It pumped water from the river which was transported to the Lindley Filters.
+In 1928, the Czerniaków Waste Pond was formed nearby being used for the disposal of water pollutants.

-In 1887, to the south of the village, on Powsińska Street, was opened the Fort IX, also known as the Fort Czerniaków.
+In 1887, the Fort IX, also known as the Fort Czerniaków, was built to the south of the village.
 It was constructed by the Russian Imperial Army, as part of the Warsaw Fortress, a series of fortifications surrounding the city.
 It was decommissioned and partially deconstructed in 1913.
 Currently it is located within the City Information System area of Sadyba.

-On 16 May 1891, there was opened a line of the narrow-gauge railroad operated by the Wilanów Railway, with station next to the St. Anthony of Padua Church.
+On 16 May 1891, a line of the narrow-gauge railroad operated by the Wilanów Railway was opened crossing Czerniaków.
+It included a station next to the St. Anthony of Padua Church.
 It connected Downtown, with Czerniaków, and was later expanded to Wilanów, and eventually, Piaseczno.
 Originally, it operated the horse-drawn cars, which were replaced with steam-powered locomotives in 1896.
 The line was closed down in 1957.

-In 1907, at 44/46 Powsińska Street was founded the Czerniaków Cemetery.
+In 1907, the Czerniaków Cemetery was founded at 44 and 46 Powsińska Street, belonging to the Roman Catholic denomination.
 Currently, it is located within the City Information System area of Sadyba.

-In the early 1920s, next to the Czerniaków Lake and alongside Gorczewska Street, was developed a neighbourourhood of villas, designed following the garden city movement, with buildings inspired by manor houses from the 18th and 19th centuries.
-Later, around the Fort IX developed another neighbourhood, named Sadyba.
+In the early 1920s, a neighbourhood of villas, designed following the principles of the garden city movement, was developed next to the Czerniaków Lake and alongside Gorczewska Street.
+Its buildings were inspired by the Polish manor houses from the 18th and 19th centuries.
+Later another neighbourhood, named Sadyba, was developed around the Fort IX.

-Prior to 1939, Czerniaków was one of the impoverished parts of the city.
+In 1922, the tram tracks were built alongside Czerniakowska Street, with the line ending at the Bernardine Square in Czerniaków.
+In 1974, the street became part of Vistula Way, a thoroughfare crossing the city on the north–south axis.
+To facilitate the change, the tram tracks were removed from the road in 1973.

+In the 1930s, artificial water canals were built to irrigate farmlands in Czerniaków and Siekierki by diverting the water to the Vistula river.
+Prior to 1939, Czerniaków was an impoverished parts.
 At the time, the neighbourhood, together with Powiśle was referred locally as the "Lowland" (Dół), due to its lower elevation when compared to the Downtown.

-In the 1930s, there were built artificial water canals meant to aid in drying lads of Czerniaków and Siekierki by diverting the water to the Vistula river.

-The Warsaw Uprising Mound in 2024.